polanco-jaime/polanco-jaime.github.io/_pages/about.md

 ## Research Interests

-*   **AI-Powered Learning Support:** Investigating how AI can mitigate teacher shortages and enhance student learning outcomes.
-*   **Gender Dynamics:** Analyzing the impact of gender ratios and peer effects in educational and professional settings.
+**Substantive Areas**
+*   **Human Capital & Education:** How policies and technologies—including AI—improve learning outcomes and expand opportunity in developing contexts.
-*   **Infrastructure & Resources:** Evaluating the effectiveness of infrastructure improvements and natural resource allocation on human capital.
+*   **Environment & Development:** Evaluating the welfare and behavioral effects of environmental shocks and natural resource policies on households and communities.
+*   **Gender & Development:** Analyzing gender gaps, peer effects, and the impact of targeted interventions in education and labor markets.
+*   **Behavioral Economics:** Applying behavioral insights to understand decision-making by households, students, and firms in low- and middle-income countries.
+*   **Microfinance & Financial Inclusion:** Studying how access to credit, savings, and digital financial services affects poverty and resilience.

+**Methodological Focus**
+*   **Randomized Controlled Trials (RCTs):** Designing and implementing large-scale field experiments in real-world policy settings.
+*   **Evidence-Based Policymaking:** Translating causal estimates into actionable recommendations for governments and international organizations.
+*   **Causal Inference & Data Science:** Combining quasi-experimental methods with machine learning to identify policy-relevant effects at scale.